WordPress Security Checklist: A Complete and Practical Guide to Safeguard Your Website

 Action steps:

-By default, WordPress displays error messages when something goes wrong.
-These messages can reveal sensitive information about your site structure, database, and file paths that hackers can exploit.
+By default, WordPress displays error messages when issues occur.
+These messages can expose sensitive information about your site’s structure, database, and file paths, which hackers might exploit.

 To disable error reporting, set it to `false`.
 Then add these lines below it: